ansys/pyansys-math/README.rst

 PyAnsys Math is a Python repository holding Ansys mathematical libraries.
-To use them, you must have a local installation of Ansys.
+To use them, you must have a local installation of Ansys Mechanical APDL.

-For more information on getting a licensed copy of Ansys, visit the `Ansys web site <ansys_>` .
+For more information on getting a licensed copy of Ansys Mechanical APDL, visit the `Ansys web site <ansys_>` .